AaronPB/force_platform/docs/software/docker_streamlit/setup/project_windows.md

 The `VIP:PID` was `06c2:003b`, this corresponds with `Bus 001 Device 002`.

 !!! success "If you see all your sensors listed, they are correctly attached!"

+!!! warning "Are you connecting Taobotics IMUs?"
+    To connect Taobotics IMUs you will need to do an extra step inside WSL.
+Check first if WSL has automatically assigned your IMUs to `ttyUSB` ports:

+    ```bash
+    ls /dev/ttyUSB*
+    ```

+    If it shows `No such file or directory`, your IMU drivers are not being recognized.
+You will need to load the kernel module `cp210x` for USB to UART Bidge usbs.
+Do not be scared, it is only one command inside WSL:

+    ```bash
+    modprobe cp210x
+    ```

+    Now if you check again with `ls /dev/ttyUSB*` you will see the recognized IMUs!

 ### Detach and unbind sensors